-Central Bank of Ireland

-New Wapping Street
+Central Bank of Ireland New Wapping Street Spencer Dock North Wall Quay Dublin 1 D01 F7X3

-Spencer Dock

-North Wall Quay

-Dublin 1

-Irish Life Health dac is a wholly owned subsidiary of The Canada Life Group (U.K.) Limited ("CLG"), via our immediate parent Irish Life Group Limited.
-The supervisory authority of CLG is the Prudential Regulation Authority ("PRA").
+We are a wholly owned subsidiary of Irish Life Group Limited ("ILG"), an insurance holding company subject to Solvency II group supervision by the Central Bank of Ireland.
+Canada Life Limited ("CLL") is the immediate parent of ILG.
+The supervisory authority of CLL is the Prudential Regulation Authority.